Alfred Marks: Biography

 While on tour in Australia, Marks was appointed the second King of Moomba (1968) by the Melbourne Moomba festival committee.
 When asked what his qualifications were, he quipped (in full Cockney):

 When I was eleven there were rival gangs around a fruit market in the East End.
 And desperately, I always wanted to be a member of the bigger rival gang.
 One day when I was in my best Easter suit, someone from one of the other gangs said to me 'would you like to be King of the Golden Apples?'
 'All right, just sit there on this box and call out Apples, Apples, give me the Golden Apples.'
 Which innocently I did and they cobbled me with every rotten apple in the market.

 Personal life

 Marks married actress Paddie O'Neil in 1952.
 They remained together until his death.
-The couple had two children, Gareth (also an actor), and Danielle.
+The couple had two children, both of whom became actors, Gareth and Danielle.